Is Your Sea Glass Authentic?

 Are You Involved With The North American Sea Glass Association?

 Yes, I have served on the board of the North American Sea Glass Association as the vice president under Richard LaMotte.
 I am honored to have been one of the very first to be elected to the board.
 In late 2011 two members of our family became terminally ill.
 I called the president of the NASGA and my fellow executive board members in early January 2012 and told them that I needed to step down as soon as possible because of what was going on in my family.
 On Thursday January 12, 2012 I told the rest of the board members that I resigned in early January.
 The board asked me to hold off on the announcement so there would be a smooth transition.
 Once things were in line for the transition an announcement was sent out to the membership and I officially stepped down.
 I remain on excellent terms with the board.
 My resignation was pure and clean and had nothing to do with any personal or business conflicts.
 If I ever wanted to join the board again nothing hinders me from running for or holding a position on the board.
 The decision to leave was mine and mine alone and was based solely on the fact that my energies were needed for more important things that had to do with my family.
 If I had not resigned I would probably still be on the board.
 I am honored that the NASGA still to this day asks for my help with various projects.
-I co-authored an educational card about sea glass which was distributed at the last North American Sea Glass Festival and I am currently working on one of the NASGA's committees.
+I co-authored an educational card about sea glass which was distributed at the last North American Sea Glass Festival.

 Do You Buy Or Sell Sea Glass?